3 simple steps to make a difference

 We can inspire you with tried-and-tested fundraising ideas and tips, tailored for schools

-We can help you promote your Earn Your Stripes activity amongst your school community with a range of resources, including posters and take-home letters to parents
+We can help you promote your Earn Your Stripes activity amongst your school community with a range of posters and useful forms

 We can provide your school with all the online tools you’ll need to support your event – including fundraising pages and easy, secure donation collection